pmmp/doc.pmmp.io/source/core-permissions.rst

      - Allows the user to clear their own inventory
      - N/A
    * - ``pocketmine.command.defaultgamemode``
-     - Allows the user to change the default gamemode
+     - Allows the user to change the default game mode
      - N/A
    * - ``pocketmine.command.difficulty``
      - Allows the user to change the game difficulty